 Sleep is a something everybody does – it’s universal.
 Yet, more and more of us are finding sleep elusive, particularly within our older population.
 To compound matters we are bombarded with frightening messages about how vital a good night’s sleep is for our well-being, for laying down memories, and even for our brain health.
 Why is it then that some of us are unable to get a good night’s sleep?
 And can our sleep deprivation be remedied?

 Five Characters in Search of a Good Night’s Sleep has been postponed due to Covid-19.

-A new play by Sonja Linden,
+A podcast by Sonja Linden,

 based on the sleep experiences of real-life people in later age.

 A podcast by Sonja Linden drawn from her interviews of older people with sleep problems and interviews and research material from leading sleep experts.